-Key West is the Southern most city in the United States, and it’s only a 4 hour drive from Miami on the scenic Overseas Highway with plenty of interesting (and kitschy) things to do on the 110 mile trip, including crossing over 42 different bridges.
+Key West is the Southernmost city in the United States, just a 4 hour drive from Miami on the scenic coastal Overseas Highway with plenty of interesting (and kitschy) things to do during the 110 mile trip, including crossing 42 different bridges.

 The best way to experience the scenic Florida Keys is behind the wheel of a convertible, like the fun Jeep Wrangler we rented with Tons Of Fun Tours.

 They make it easy by delivering it to the airport or your hotel in Miami.
 Once you have it, just drop the top, remove some clothing, turn up the volume, and enjoy the drive!

 We made our way down to Marathon Key under the warm sun stopping for photos and quirky souvenirs, like a stuffed shark who would become our mascot for the rest of the trip.